clarson/Captcha-noCAPTCHA/README.md

 status-code-DDD         Where DDD is the status code returned from the server. no-content-returned     Call was successful, but no content was returned.

+## response()

+Returns the response hashref for the most recent captcha response.

 # FIELD OPTIONS

 Support for the following field options, over what is inherited from